By Michael P. Sampson (part 8 of 8)

 Affidavits: Important to Be Prepared!

 An entity drawn into a family law dispute typically must assemble sworn affidavits to support challenges to service of process or personal jurisdiction or both.
 See Fishman, Inc. v.
 Fishman, 657 So.
 2d 44, 45-46 (Fla.
-4th DCA 1995) (nonresident defendants under Venetian Salami and Thompson contesting long-arm jurisdiction must file affidavits, but not if the spouse attempting to establish jurisdiction first does so by pleading a legally sufficient basis for personal jurisdiction over the foreign corporation).
+4th DCA 1995).

-Affidavits May Be Excused When Spouse Fails to Plead Jurisdictional Basis
+Affidavits to Support Challenges May Be Excused When Spouse Fails to Plead Jurisdictional Basis

 In Fishman, the wife joined three out-of-state corporations in her petition for dissolution of marriage.
 The trial court denied the corporations’ motion to dismiss, apparently because they filed no affidavits to support their position they lacked the minimum contacts with Florida to satisfy due process.
 The appellate court reversed, because the wife failed to plead in the first place a legally sufficient basis for long arm jurisdiction, so the burden never shifted to the corporations to offer sworn affidavits to plead a negative—there was no jurisdiction.